InspiryThemes/realhomes-docs/docs/import-demo.md

 ![Screenshot](images/import-demo/import-demo-data.png)

-Click on the blue **Import Demo** button, and you will see the next page where it will confirm the required plugins.
+Click on the blue **Import Demo** button, and you will see the following page where it will confirm the required plugins.

-If any plugin is missing then the Demo Import process will install it so click on **Continue & Import** button again to confirm the import.
+If any plugin is missing, the Demo Import process will install it, so click on the **Continue & Import** button again to confirm the import.

 Wait for few minutes as the demo images are being fetched (downloaded) from the remote server to your website, and this process can take a couple of minutes (depending on the speed of your hosting server).

 ![Screenshot](images/import-demo/one-click-demo-import.png)

 !!! warning "Important"
     Sometimes, the import process takes longer than expected and doesn't complete on the first attempt.
-So, simply import again until the process is complete.
+So, import again until the process is complete.

 ### **Step 3**